-The parent(s) or school may file a due process complaint on any matter relating to a proposal or a refusal to change the identification, evaluation or educational placement of a student with a disability, or the provision of FAPE to the student.
+The parent(s), student who is an adult, or school may file a due process complaint on matters relating to a proposal or a refusal to change the identification, evaluation or educational placement of a student with a disability, or the provision of FAPE to the student.

-The due process complaint must allege a violation that occurred not more than two years before the date the parent(s) or adult student or school knew or should have known about the alleged action that forms the basis of the due process complaint, except:
+The due process complaint must allege a violation that occurred not more than two years before the date the parent(s) or student who is an adult or school knew or should have known about the alleged action that forms the basis of the due process complaint, except:

-- 1. If the parent(s) or adult student was prevented from filing a due process complaint due to specific misrepresentations by the school that it had resolved the problem forming the basis of the due process complaint; or - 2.
-The school withheld information from the parent(s) or adult student that was required under the IDEA to be provided to the parent(s).
+- 1. If the parent(s) or student who is an adult was prevented from filing a due process complaint due to specific misrepresentations by the school that it had resolved the problem forming the basis of the due process complaint; or - 2.
+The school withheld information from the parent(s) or student who is an adult that was required under the IDEA to be provided to the parent(s).